Eric Lefkofsky: Entrepreneurial ventures

-In fall 2001, Lefkofsky co-founded InnerWorkings, a firm providing print procurement services for mid-sized companies.
+In the fall of 2001, Lefkofsky co-founded InnerWorkings, a firm providing print procurement services for mid-sized companies.
 In August 2006, the company went public with an initial public offering.
-Lefkofsky served on its board of directors until October 2012.
+Lefkofsky was on its board of directors until October 2012.

-In February 2005, Lefkofsky and Keywell created a freight logistics company, Echo Global Logistics.
-It attracted financing from New Enterprise Associates, and went public on the NASDAQ under the symbol 'ECHO' in June 2006.
+In February 2005, Lefkofsky co-founded a freight logistics company, Echo Global Logistics.
+It attracted financing from New Enterprise Associates and went public on the Nasdaq under the symbol 'ECHO' in June 2006.